-In Figure 13, the results are limited to only median building characteristics (these differ by climate zone where required by Title 24) and median equipment characteristics (i.e., median cycling effects and sensitivity to climate) in order to estimate the average climate effect (by contrast, Figure 12 included min/median/max cases for both building characteristics and system characteristics).
-The variation in results in Figure 13 is +10% to -20%, reduced from the total variation (+20% & -30%) in Figure 12.
-Therefore, on average, half to two-thirds of the total error in SEER in California residential applications appears to result from climate effects.
+In Figure 12, the results are limited to only median building characteristics (these differ by climate zone where required by Title 24) and median equipment characteristics (i.e., median cycling effects and sensitivity to climate) in order to estimate the average climate effect.
+By contrast, Figure 11 included min/median/max cases for both building characteristics and system characteristics.
+The variation in results in Figure 12 is +15% to -27%, reduced from the total variation (+22% to -30% for single-speed and +25% to -33% for two-speed units) in Figure 11.
+Therefore, on average, one-half to almost two-third of the total inability of rated SEER to predict seasonal cooling efficiency in California residential applications appears to result from climate effects.
 Note that this includes both the impacts due to outdoor temperature and indoor temperature (i.e., coil entering wet-bulb conditions).
-As in Figure 12, only the five indicator climate zones are include in Figure 13 (represent the major population centers plus Palm Springs (hot arid).
-In Figure 13, one extreme of the range (where SEER is a conservative predictor of seasonal cooling energy efficiency) is represented by climate zones 3 or 6.
-The other extreme of the range of results (where SEER over-predicts seasonal cooling energy efficiency) is represented by climate zones 3 or 6.
-The other extreme of the range of results (where SEER over-predicts seasonal cooling energy efficiency) is represented by climate zones 3 or 6.
-The other extreme of the range of results (where SEER over-predicts seasonal cooling energy efficiency) is represented by climate zones 6 and 15 are used to indicate the likely range resulting from climate effects.
+As in Figure 11, only the five indicator climate zones are included in Figure 12 (representing the major population centers plus hot arid Palm Springs.)
+In Figure 12, climate zone 3 and 6 represent one extreme of the range of results where SEER is a conservative predictor of seasonal cooling energy efficiency.
+The other extreme of the range of results, where SEER over-predicts seasonal cooling energy efficiency, is represented by climate zone 15.
+In several of the graphs that follow, climate zones 6 and 15 are used to indicate the likely range resulting from climate effects.

-5.2 Building Effects in Residential SEER Bias
+5.3 Building Effects in Residential SEER Bias

 How much of the total variation in SEER-predicted residential energy use is due to variation in building characteristics that effect cooling coil load and its relationship with outdoor temperature?
-See Figure 14.
+See Figure 13.

-Figure 14 provides an estimate of building effects by including minimum, median, and maximum cases for building characteristics while holding equipment characteristics constant at median equipment cases only.
+Figure 13 provides an estimate of building effects by including minimum, median, and maximum cases for building characteristics while holding equipment characteristics constant at median equipment cases only.
 Only results from climate zone CZ06 (Los Angeles, above the slope = 1.0 line) and CZ15 (Palm Springs, below the slope = 1.0 line) are shown.
-Fiducial marks from Figures 12 and 13 are also included for reference.
-The overall variation in Figure 14 (i.e., between climate zones) is less to that seen in Figure 12 since system effects are omitted but is very similar to the range of total variation in Figure 13 since the two climate zones in Figure 14 tend to bound the range of climate effects.
-The $\pm 7\%$ variation within each climate zone is due to building effects and accounts for a little over half of the variation.
-This is largely through the impact that building characteristics have on mid-load temperature (via the building balance point).
-The effects appear to be of similar magnitude for both mild and hot arid climates, hence, there appears to be no significant interaction between the climate and building effects.
-The building characteristics have allowed to vary in Figure 14 are listed below.
+Fiducial marks from Figures 11 and 12 are also included for reference.
+The overall variation in Figure 13 (i.e., between climate zones) is less to that seen in Figure 11 since system effects are omitted, but is very similar to the range of total variation in Figure 12 since the two climate zones in Figure 13 tend to bound the range of climate effects.
+The variation in performance is $\pm 7\%$ .
+The $\pm 7\%$ or more variation within each climate zone is due to building effects and accounts for a little over half of the variation.
+This is largely through the impact that building characteristics have on mid-load temperature (via the building balance point) and, for two-speed equipment, load profile variations.
+The effects appear to be of similar magnitude for both mild and hot arid climates.
+The building characteristics that were allowed to vary in Figure 13 are: